mlswg/mls-protocol/draft-ietf-mls-protocol.md

 leaf in the tree.

-Note that the `init_secret` in the Welcome message is the `init_secret` of the group _after_ the corresponding Add operation has been performed.
+Note that the `init_secret` in the Welcome message is the `init_secret` of the group before the corresponding Add operation has been performed.
 The new member can combine this init secret with the Add operation's update secret to derive the epoch secret for the first epoch in which it is a member of the group.